The Tower Resistance

 While the Reich never officially changed the policy, local policies promoting and allowing slavery have softened considerably.
 While there are still obvious delineations between the “superior” and the “inferior,” in most major populations zones, slavery is a thing of the past.
 Economics between the superior and inferior and vastly different, and many consider that de facto slavery.
 However, working with no compensation other than survival isn’t as prevalent as it used to be.
 It only truly exists in the lesser civilized areas like northern Russia, northern Africa and lower regions of South America.

 Much of this was not accomplished through traditional resistance tactics.
 Much of this was done via public and political manipulation.
-The power dynamics between the Reich between the government and the mega-corporations, properly navigated, has proven to be a useful tool in effecting change within the Reich nations.
+The power dynamics between the Reich government and the mega-corporations, properly navigated, has proven to be a useful tool in effecting change within the Reich nations.
 Pitting those who see profit against those that seek to control while remaining in the shadows is typical tactics of the Tower.

-Seeing the gains of the resistance, the Reich finally made a major push against it in int mid-1990s.
+Seeing the gains of the resistance, the Reich finally made a major push against it in the mid-1990s.
 Called the War On Insurgency, Reich Chancellor Luger unified portions of the SS, SD and various other enforcement and intelligence operations within the Reich in an focus to take out major resistance groups and their supply networks.
 The primary focus was the money flow and black market.
 Much to the Führer’s surprise, many elements within the mega-corporations were involved in this supply chain.
 This also added tension to the Cold War with the Empire, as links between them and the resistance were also found.

 Dark pockets and shadowy sides to stellar bodies tend to make it easier to hide operations.
 After suffering considerable loss during the War on Insurgency, the resistance sought out new ways to recover and revive the fight against the authority.
 Expansion into the solar system opened up new doors to the resistance.
 Colonizing other worlds isolated people groups, created further diversification and thinned that culture indoctrination the Reich had drilled into the population for decades.
 This gave the fragments of Tower as well as other resistance groups opportunities to build new cells, new initiatives and new locations to operate.